sreeram-dev/qwilr-hiring-challenge/TASK_DESCRIPTION.md

 For example, a farm of maximum size 10 can have 10 corn, or 5 corn and 5 tomatoes, but not 5 corn and 6 tomatoes.

 Crops are created with a `sellPrice` field that determines the money made from the crop (per unit in the amount).

+**## Stage 3**

+Farms now have multiple fields, with each field having a different type and size.
+A farm's size is now the sum of all of its fields' sizes.

+- Crops also have a new `type` property that needs to match a field in the farm.
+A crop cannot be added to a farm which does not have a field of the appropriate type.
+- Maintain the existing public function interface of the farm

+*For example:*

+- A field may be of type "grass" and a cow with type "grass" can be put on there, however a carrot of type "dirt" could not